jptweb/IGME-110-Fall-2025/documents/p3-work-plan.md

   - Persona #3 will be a *casual user*
   - for each persona, be sure to complete ***Step 3: Fill in the Essential Persona Template*** from "lean 5-step process" above
   - for each persona, be sure to complete ***Step 4: Define Scenarios and Expectations*** from "lean 5-step process" above

+#### ⚠️ IMPORTANT - What Makes a Good Persona?

+A persona is NOT just a name and one sentence.
+Each persona should be **at least one detailed paragraph** (5-8 sentences minimum) that helps you truly understand that user.

+**❌ BAD Example (Too Vague):**
+> "Sarah, 20, college student.
+Needs to organize her schedule."

+**✅ GOOD Example (Detailed & Useful):**
+> "Sarah Martinez, 20, is a sophomore commuter student at RIT majoring in Game Design.
+She works 15 hours/week at Crossroads and commutes 45 minutes each way from her parents' house in Greece, NY.
+She's juggling 18 credit hours, her part-time job, and trying to stay involved in the Game Design club.
+She currently uses her phone's basic calendar but constantly misses club meetings and study group sessions because notifications get lost among her other apps.
+She needs a way to visualize her entire week at a glance and get smarter reminders that account for her commute time.
+As she puts it: 'I feel like I'm always running late or forgetting something important.
+I know I wrote it down somewhere but I can't keep track of everything.'"

+**Your personas must include:**
+- Name and realistic demographics (age, occupation, living situation, tech comfort level)
+- Specific background/context relevant to your app
+- Clear goals (what they want to accomplish)
+- Specific frustrations (current pain points with existing solutions)
+- A quote in their own words about their problem
+- Scenarios: When/why/how would they use your app?

 ### 3) Roles and Responsibilities
 - While ALL group members should participate in EVERY stage of the project, each member will take on a guiding role to help keep the group organized and focused in specific areas: